twbs/bootstrap/site/content/docs/4.3/migration.md

 Changes to any layout tools and our grid system.

-- Dropped `.media` component as it can be built with utility classes
+- Dropped `.media` component as it can be built with utility classes.
+[See #28265](https://github.com/twbs/bootstrap/pull/28265).
 - **Todo:** Remove `position: relative` from grid columns
 - **Todo:** Integrate CSS grid into our grid system